 |Randy Tift, Chief Acquisition and Assistance Policy Officer, Office of Acquisition and Assistance (OAA), Bureau for Management (M)|

 |Mark Walther, Senior Procurement Executive and Director of M/OAA|

-Goal Statement: By September 30, 2021, USAID will increase the use of collaborative partnering methods and co-creation within new awards by five percentage points, measured by percentage of obligated dollars and procurement actions.
+Goal Statement: Empower development partners through collaborative and co-creative practices in acquisition and assistance.
+By September 30, 2021, USAID will increase the use of collaborative partnering methods and co-creation1 within new awards by five percentage points, measured by percentage of obligated dollars and procurement actions.

 1Co-creation brings together people to create solutions to specific development challenges.
-When using co-creation, USAID teams work alongside partners, potential implementers, and end users to collaboratively define the problem, identify new and existing solutions, build consensus around areas for action, and/ or refine plans to move forward with programs and projects.
-As its name implies, co-creation relies on collaboration with a diverse set of actors from both the for profit and not-for profit sectors, allowing for a more equitable distribution of both the responsibility and ownership of outputs across all partners.
-Co-creation can be used for any type of award based on the guidance in USAID’s ADS 304: Selecting the Appropriate Acquisition and Assistance (A&A) Instrument; USAID does not want to constrain the use of co-creation in awards, but demonstrate the co-creation is suited to many types of A&A instruments.
+When using co-creation, USAID teams work alongside partners, potential implementers, and end-users to define the problem collaboratively, identify new and existing solutions, build consensus around areas for action, and refine plans to move forward with programs and projects.
+As its name implies, co-creation relies on collaboration with a diverse set of actors from both the for profit and not-for profit sectors, which would allow for a more-equitable distribution of both the responsibility and ownership of outputs across all partners.
+Co-creation is useful for any type of award based on the guidance in Chapter 304 of USAID’s Automated Directives System: Selecting the Appropriate Acquisition and Assistance (A&A) Instrument; USAID does not want to constrain the use of co-creation in awards, but demonstrate that co-creation is suited to many types of A&A instruments.

 Goal Action Plans & Progress UpdatesComing soon.